Gaia Gear

 Gaia Gear is a series of novels created and written by Yoshiyuki Tomino.
-Part of the Gundam metaseries, but not part of the canonical Gundam storyline.
-The novel was later adapted into a 26-episode radio drama.
+Part of the Gundam metaseries, but not part of the canonical Gundam storyline, it was later adapted into a 26-episode radio drama.

 The character designer is Hiroyuki Kitazume, and the mechanical designer is Mamoru Ito (Yoshinori Sayama only for the pre-renovation Zorin Soul).
 Kenichi Onuki, Morifumi Naka, Masanori Nishii, Hideaki Anno and Yoshiyuki Sadamoto from GAINAX participated in the frontispiece drawing of the pocket books.

 Plot

 Setting

 Gaia Gear is a story set in the 0200s of the Universal Century, about 110 years after Mobile Suit Gundam: Char's Counterattack, and depicts the exploits of a young man named Affranchi Char who inherits the memories of Char Aznable.
 It is set in the future of the Universal Century timeline of the Mobile Suit Gundam anime universe, but is not treated as a canonical Gundam by Sunrise.

 In this era, most people live on space colonies.
 In order to protect the environment and prevent pollution, the Earth is, in principle, completely uninhabitable, and the only people who are allowed to live on the planet are federal government employees who monitor the environment.
 In reality, however, a few privileged people and a large number of illegal residents remain on the planet.
 In addition, although officially denied, there are industrial production bases scattered throughout the world.
 In response to this, the MHA (Man Hunting Agency), a secret police, was established within the Earth Federation as a "manhunting unit" to detect illegal residents on Earth.
 However, the MHA, which was only an internal bureau of the Earth Federation, emerged as a private army based on a kind of elitism, and began to suppress people with anti-Earth Federation ideas.

 On the other hand, the Metatron (Zee Zeon Organization), an anti-Earth Federation group in which Afflanchi participates, consist of supporters of Char Aznable.
 Some of them are followers of the Principality of Zeon, but the core of the group are people who are genuinely obsessed with the dream of carrying on Char's legacy.
 In order to shake the federal government with Char's charisma, they carried out "Char Continuation Operation" and created a "memory clone" with Char's memories, Afflanchi Char, and welcomed him as their leader.

 Instead of "Mobile Suits" of the previous century, the main weapon is a humanoid mobile weapon called "Man Machines".